-It’s important to unplug from social media and take breaks from creating content.
+It’s important to unplug from social media and take breaks.
 You can’t continue to show up as your best self or pour into others if you’re not well-rested.

-Taking time away from social media will help you recharge mentally and physically.
+Taking time away from social media is a great way to practice self-care as a Content Creator.
 You’ll feel refreshed when you focus on yourself and you’ll be able to come back with fire content after your break!

 Set a Schedule